-- (1) This Agreement applies throughout the State of Western Australia to employees employed by the Employers in the classifications prescribed in Clause 14 - Salaries and Classifications of this Agreement who are members of, or eligible to be members of, the Australian Nursing Federation, Industrial Union of Workers Perth. - (2) The parties to this Agreement are the Australian Nursing Federation, Industrial Union of Workers Perth and the Employers cited in subclause (3) of this clause. - (3) The Employers bound by this Agreement are: - (a) The Minister for Health in his incorporated capacity under s.7 of the Hospitals and Health Services Act 1927 (WA) as: - (i) the Hospitals formerly comprised in the Metropolitan Health Service Board, - (ii) the Peel Health Services Board, - (iii) the WA Country Health Service. - (b) The Western Australian Alcohol and Drug Authority. - (4) The Director General of Health is the delegate of the Minister for Health in his incorporated capacity under s.7 of the Hospitals and Health Services Act 1927 (WA).
-In this capacity the Director General acts as the "Employer" for the purposes of this Agreement. - (5) This Agreement does not apply to persons employed as a Rehabilitation Assistant or Registered Enrolled Nurse (other than Enrolled Mental Health Nurse or Enrolled Nurse (Mothercraft Nursing only)). - (6) This Agreement does not apply to persons employed pursuant to the Enrolled Nurses and Nursing Assistants (Government) Award No. 7 of 1978. - (7) This Agreement applies to approximately 15,000 employees.
+- (1) This Agreement applies throughout the State of Western Australia to employees employed by the Employers in the classifications prescribed in Clause 16 Salaries and Classifications of this Agreement who are members of, or eligible to be members of, the Australian Nursing Federation, Industrial Union of Workers Perth. - (2) The parties to this Agreement are the Australian Nursing Federation, Industrial Union of Workers Perth and the Employers cited in subclause (3) of this clause. - (3) The Employers bound by this Agreement are: - (a) The Health Service Providers established pursuant to section 32(1)(b) of the Health Services Act 2016 (WA) which include: - (i) Child and Adolescent Health Service; - (ii) East Metropolitan Health Service; - (iii) Health Support Services; - (iv) North Metropolitan Health Service; - (v) PathWest Laboratory Medicine WA; - (vi) Quadriplegic Centre; - (vii) South Metropolitan Health Service; and - (viii) WA Country Health Service; and - (b) Mental Health Commission. - (4) This Agreement does not apply to persons employed as a Rehabilitation Assistant or Registered Enrolled Nurse (other than Enrolled Mental Health Nurse or Enrolled Nurse (Mothercraft Nursing only)). - (5) This Agreement does not apply to persons employed pursuant to the Enrolled Nurses and Nursing Assistants (Government) Award No. 7 of 1978. - (6) This Agreement applies to approximately 16,036 employees.